jsohndata/cli-rollout/README.md

 # Rollout
-A simple JS to generate Shell commands to generate directorys, files, git init, then open it in VSC.
+A simple JS to generate Shell commands to generate directories, files, git init, then open it in VSC.

 ## Code in Terminal
 `$project="jojo1"`